 Create your layout

-Use layers to place the images and text on the page.
+Use a Photoshop layer to place the images and text on the page.
 Remember that any photos or images that extend beyond your bleed guidelines will be trimmed off after printing.
-All text will be rendered as a raster image, which is a grid of individual pixels that collectively create an image.
+All text will be rendered as a raster image, which is a grid of individual pixels that collectively create an image combining all of the layer styles.
 The lower your pixel dots per inch selection, the fuzzier the text will look.
-For best results with Photoshop print files, use black text.
+For best results using Photoshop print files, use black text.